Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning: Results

+\subsection{Does return-guided contrastive learning help the agent focus on task-relevant regions in the presence of distractor objects?
+(RQ3)}

 To further investigate whether contrastive learning helps the attention mechanism to filter irrelevant visual information, we train and evaluate on cluttered variants of a subset of the tasks.
 As shown in the bottom row of Figure~\ref{fig:ppo}, the performance gap is more apparent.
 For example, while foveal attention without contrastive learning is unable to solve the \texttt{PushTClutter} task, even underperforming the baseline, contrastive learning provides the necessary guidance to find critical cues from the cluttered environment.
-Also for \texttt{PokeCubeClutter}, the foveal attention with contrastive learning reaches a robust performance of ~90\% success rate, while without contrastive learning, the success rate plateaus below 80\%.
+Also for \texttt{PokeCubeClutter}, the foveal attention with contrastive learning attains 50\% success rate with the fewest environment steps.

 Across both clean (RQ2) and cluttered (RQ3) environments, we observe that return-guided contrastive learning provides more value as visual complexity grows.
 Whether the complexity comes from task difficulty (challenging manipulation requiring fine discrimination) or environmental factors (visual clutter), the contrastive objective helps attention focus on genuinely task-relevant features.
 This demonstrates that our method enhances performance by learning robust attention patterns that generalize across different sources of visual complexity.